Watershed Council (PUR-Partnership for Umpqua Rivers)

 The DCLA legislative committee monitors activity at the Oregon State Legislature.
 The committee monitors proposed legislation that may impact Agriculture and livestock production in general and Douglas County specifically.
 Committee members meet annually with Douglas County representatives to discus relevant issues.
 Click the title to see more.

-We are preparing for our second year (2018-19) of collecting revenue for the Predator Control in Douglas County.
-Our first year has been very successful, raising about $32,000.
-The County will contribute as much financial support as possible, until funds are no longer available.
-So it is vital for those of us in the District to contribute toward funding this program because it is important to our industry.
-We are keeping the same acreage rate as this current year (2017-18) in hopes that more property will be included in the District.
+We are preparing for our sixth year of collecting revenue for the Predator Control in Douglas County.
+In addition to funds collected through the district, the County will contribute as much financial support as possible, when funds are available.
+So, it is vital for those of us in the District to contribute toward funding this program because it is important to our industry.
+We have had to adjust rates going forward in order to keep the district financially viable.
+Those rates are shown below.

-You may print and complete the Predator Control District application (CLICK HERE) and mail to:
+You may print and complete the Predator Control District application and mail to:

 Douglas County Tax Collector